Execution Process of Garments Export Order

 Garments Order Execution Process:

-During executing of a garment order, the following processes should be maintained by a garments merchandiser:
+During the execution of a garment order, the following processes should be maintained by a garments merchandiser:

-- Buyer bank given master L/C to the buying house,
+- Buyer bank gave master L/C to the buying house,

 - Fit sample sent to the buyer for the fit approval,